 Collection 660: Records of the CoMission and CoMission II (New, January 2021)

 Correspondence, memos, minutes, reports, transcripts, schedules, manuals, policy statements, magazine and newspaper clippings, curricula, audio recordings, videos, photographs, slides and other materials documenting the work of the Commission.
 This was an alliance of over eighty American Protestant ministries, churches and business (almost all Evangelical) that, in agreement with the Russia government, entered the country on a five year contract to train Russian educators to teach Christian ethics and morals in the public schools, in conjunction with the showing of the Jesus film in convocations held across the former Soviet Union.
 The group also hoped to develop Bible studies, indigenous Christian leaders, and ultimately to plant churches.

 New Oral History Transcripts

 Since the early 1980s, members of the Archives staff have conducted over 800 hours of oral history interviews with more than 275 individuals involved in mass evangelism, global missions, Christian education, community development, medical work, and Bible translation.
 These figures include well-known names such as Cliff Barrows, Elisabeth Elliot, David Howard, John Huffman, William Pannell, John Perkins, and many more.
 To date, the Archives staff have completed over 430 transcripts to these interviews.
 Follow the links below to read our latest oral history transcripts.

 Please note: Oral history interview transcripts are not available online during the interviewee's lifetime.

-Collection 249: Papers of Myron and Elizabeth Harrison.
-Transcript for Tape 1 (added January 2020)
+Collection 658: Papers of Samuel D. Faircloth.
+Transcript for Tape 1 (Added January 2021)